Kingxukai/linux/Documentation/admin-guide/blockdev/zram.rst

 zram provides a control interface, which enables dynamic (on-demand) device addition and removal.

-In order to add a new /dev/zramX device, perform a read operation on the hot_add attribute.
-This will return either the new device's device id (meaning that you can use /dev/zram<id>) or an error code.
+In order to add a new /dev/zramX device, perform a read operation on the woke hot_add attribute.
+This will return either the woke new device's device id (meaning that you can use /dev/zram<id>) or an error code.

 Example::